Las Vegas Shows, and where to get discount tickets

 beginning, they always ask how much you're spending on your hotel,

-so they can try to show you that you'd that much or less on the
+so they can try to show you that you'd spend the same amount or

-timeshare.
-(That's not really true, they fudge their math,
+less on the timeshare.
+(That's not really true, they fudge

-but that's a topic for another time.)
-Once when they asked
+their math, but that's a topic for another time.)
+Once when

 - Enforce the time limit!
-As soon as you sit down with the salesperson for the sales pitch, ask how long it will take.
-Whatever answer you get, tell them, "Agreed!
-We'll definitely expect to leave at the end of that time."
+As soon as you sit down with the salesperson for the sales pitch, tell them you were advised that the presentation would take 90 minutes (or whatever the person signing you up said).
+When the salesperson confirms, say, "Great!
+We won't try to bail early, and we'll definitely expect to leave at the end of that time."
 At the one-hour mark, politely remind the agent about how much time is remaining.
 Do the same 15 minutes from the end of the promised end time.
 At the agreed-upon end time, wait for a chance to talk (because the salesperson usually talks non-stop), and if s/he doesn't stop after a couple minutes then politely interrupt, and say, "Well, it looks like the time is up.
 Thank you, but we're not interested in purchasing the timeshare, we'd like to collect our tickets and leave now."
 The salesperson will ask for "just a couple more minutes", which in reality would be another 90 minutes if you agreed (I'm not exaggerating, it happened to me), so say, "No, I'm sorry, we agreed to an end time, so we'd like to collect our tickets and leave now."
 Repeat that as often as necessary.
 The salesperson will then try to ask a different question, like "So why are you thinking the timeshare isn't a good deal for you?"
 If you answer then you just got sucked back into the sales conversation, so instead say, "Well, that was a question for the 90-minute (or whatever) meeting, and that time is over, so we'd like to just collect our tickets and leave now."
 If they still give you a hard time, say, "Well, you didn't keep your word about the 90-minute presentation, so we can't trust anything you told us in the presentation, so we're definitely not buying.
 We'd like to collect our tickets and leave now."

 At your hotel